Route Experts by Sequence, not by Token: Background

 A typical approach for constructing MoE language models involves substituting FFNs in transformers with MoE layers.
 These MoE layers partition the FFN into $N$ smaller FFNs, $E_1,\dots,E_N$, referred to as \emph{experts}, where $N$ denotes the total number of experts.
 Subsequently, each token $x_t$ is assigned to a few experts as determined by a router module $R(\cdot)$.
-The output is computed as:
+The output is computed as: $\vh_t = \sum_{i=1}^N R_i(\vx_t) E_i(\vx_t) + \vx_t.$

 \textbf{Standard TopK Routing in MoEs.} TopK routing~\citep{shazeer2017outrageously,lepikhin2020gshard,fedus2022switch} is a widely used, de facto strategy for routing experts in modern LLMs.
-For each input token $x_t$, the TopK router identifies the $K$ most relevant experts and sets the relevance scores of all other experts to zero, i.e.,
+For each input token $x_t$, the router first computes the expert scores $\vs_t = \sigma(\mW\vx_t)$, where $\mW \in \mathbb{R}^{N \times D}$ and $\sigma(\cdot)$ denotes the \textit{softmax} function that normalizes the scores over $N$ experts.
+The router then identifies the $K$ most relevant experts and defines the routing gate $R_i(\vx_t)$ as:

-where $\sigma(\cdot)$ denotes the \textit{softmax} function that normalizes the scores over the $N$ experts, and $\argtopk(\cdot)$ returns the index set of the $k$ largest elements along the chosen dimension\footnote{Since the primary distinction between TopK and SeqTopK lies in expert allocation, we omit the final routing-weight selection step in Eq.~\ref{eq:topk} (\emph{i.e.}, selecting weights from $s_t$ based on the chosen indices) for simplicity.}.
+where $\argtopk(\cdot)$ returns the index set of the $k$ largest elements along the chosen dimension\footnote{Since the primary distinction between TopK and SeqTopK lies in expert allocation, we omit the final routing-weight selection step in Eq.~\ref{eq:topk} (\emph{i.e.}, selecting weights from $s_t$ based on the chosen indices) for simplicity.}.

 Due to the limited space, we defer a detailed discussion on other related works to Appendix~\ref{sec:related}.